1-Butyl-3-methylimidazolium tetrachloroferrate

-1-Butyl-3-methylimidazolium tetrachloroferrate is a magnetic ionic liquid.
-It can be obtained from 1-butyl-3-methylimidazolium chloride and ferric chloride.
+1-Butyl-3-methylimidazolium tetrachloroferrate is a magnetic ionic liquid whose appearance resembles that of honey.
+It can be obtained from reacting 1-butyl-3-methylimidazolium chloride and ferric chloride resulting in a Lewis acid-base reaction.
 It has quite low water solubility.
+It is highly polar.

-Due to the presence of the high spin FeCl_{4} anion, the liquid is paramagnetic and a magnetic susceptibility of 40.6 × 10^{−6} emu g^{−1} is reported.
-A simple small neodymium magnet suffices to attract the liquid in a test tube.
+Due to the presence of the high spin anion FeCl4-|link=Tetrachloroferrate, the liquid is paramagnetic and reportedly has a magnetic susceptibility of 40.6 × 10^{−6} emu g^{−1}.
+A small neodymium magnet is able to attract this liquid in a test tube.